-The nearest tide gauge to the Manteo, Old House Channel Project Study Area is located at the Oregon Inlet Fishing Center which lies north of the proposed project area.
+The nearest tide gauge to the Manteo, Old House Channel Project Study Area is the Old House Channel gauge (8652648).
 This site was used as a reference point for this project.
 Table 4.01 gives pertinent tide range data for Oregon Inlet and Pamlico Sound.
-It is expected that lunar tides in the project area would be comparable to those exhibited at the Oregon Inlet Marina gauge.
+It is expected that lunar tides in the project area would be comparable to those exhibited at the Old House Channel gauge.